Mayamariaruth/lohana/TESTING.md

 This would of course be one of the first things I would change with more time, so as to keep the messages cohesive across the site.

 - The reset functionality on the sorting box when clicking 'Sort By' was not working properly so I had to abandon that last minute but I plan on fixing it when coming back to the project as well.

+- When going to the Products page directly from the [URL](https://lohana-df1411a79e72.herokuapp.com/products/) and not one of the buttons on the page, the page displays without the categories under the title (and without the categories in the URL).
+This was noticed in the final moments before the deadline of course...